Cemetery Flag Holders

 How Much Does VA Pay?

 Service-Related Death.
-VA will pay up to $2,000 toward burial expenses for deaths on or after September 11, 2001, or up to $1,500 for deaths prior to September 11, 2001.
-If the Veteran is buried in a VA national cemetery, some or all of the cost of transporting the deceased may be reimbursed.
+Maximum burial allowance if the Veteran died on or after September 11, 2001 is $2,000.
+If the Veteran died before September 11, 2001 is $1,500.
+If the Veteran is buried in a VA national cemetery, the VA may pay you back for some or all of the costs of moving the Veteran’s remains.